zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 2. **Death is not the end of consciousness but the dissolution of a particular container.** The fluid does not disappear; it simply ceases to flow in that pattern.

-3. **The quality of experience is a function of container architecture, not consciousness "amount."** A more complex container produces a richer, deeper, more differentiated experience—not "more" consciousness.
+3. **The quality of experience is a function of container architecture, not consciousness "amount."** A more complex container produces a richer, deeper, more differentiated experience, not "more" consciousness.

 4. **Consciousness cannot be manufactured, but containers can be cultivated.** This is the basis for all genuine spiritual practice.